deneb-viz/deneb-viz.github.io/community/early-access.md

 ### Accessing the Build

-The Beta Channel Build is [published to the `beta` release tag in Deneb's GitHub repository](https://github.com/deneb-viz/deneb/tree/beta).
+The Beta Channel Build is [published to the `beta` release tag in Deneb's GitHub repository](https://github.com/deneb-viz/deneb/releases/tag/beta).
 It will always be the latest version for the current development effort.

-The shortened URL for this location is https://bit.ly/deneb-beta
+The shortened URL for this location is https://cutt.ly/deneb-beta

+The means to download the .pbiviz is the same as for the Alpha Channel Build, i.e. the visual is available in the list of assets at the bottom.

 ### Installation and Identification